Statistical Inference for Linear Functions of Eigenvectors with Small Eigengaps: Previous Work

 This work is also closely related to a number of works studying the asymptotic theory for low-rank matrix models.
 For example, \citet{xia_normal_2021,xia_confidence_2019,bao_singular_2021} consider asymptotic theory for the $\sin\Theta$ distances in matrix denoising, and \citet{bao_statistical_2022,koltchinskii_normal_2017} study the asymptotic distribution of $\sin\Theta$ distances for the spiked principal component analysis model.
 These works also pertain to the so-called ``supercritical'' regime in random matrix theory, for which there are a number of works studying the asymptotics for eigenvalues and eigenvectors in matrix denoising \citep{ding_high_2020,capitaine_limiting_2018,benaych-georges_eigenvalues_2011,benaych-georges_singular_2012,knowles_outliers_2014,capitaine_central_2012,capitaine_largest_2009} and PCA \citep{ding_spiked_2021,paul_asymptotics_2007,bloemendal_principal_2016,baik_phase_2005,ding_spiked_2021-1,onatski_asymptotics_2012,johnstone_consistency_2009}, though these lists are incomplete.

 Turning to asymptotic distributional theory, the works \citet{koltchinskii_concentration_2017,ding_spiked_2021,bao_statistical_2022} study the asymptotics for bilinear forms of spectral projectors in spiked covariance models, and \citet{koltchinskii_efficient_2020} study efficient estimation in these settings.
 In a matrix denoising setting, \citet{fan_asymptotic_2020} study linear functions of eigenvectors of symmetric matrices when eigenvalues diverge.
-However, in the aforementioned works, the emphasis has primarily been on the ``large eigengaps'' regime, and the results typically do not hold for finite samples.
+However, in the aforementioned works, the emphasis has primarily been on the ``large eigengaps'' regime, and the results typically do not hold for finite samples, with the exception of \citet{koltchinskii_efficient_2020}, who operate under a different context than the one herein.

 Finally, statistical inference in low-rank matrix models is a relatively nascent field, with only a few results in specific contexts \citep{agterberg_entrywise_2022,yan_inference_2021,carpentier_uncertainty_2019,silin_hypothesis_2020,carpentier_signal_2015,carpentier_constructing_2018,chernozhukov_inference_2023,cai_uncertainty_2023,xia_statistical_2021}.
 Considering estimating linear functionals, \citet{koltchinskii_efficient_2020} show that it is possible to find asymptotically efficient confidence intervals, though their estimators still rely on sample splitting.
-Notably, the work \citet{cheng_tackling_2021} provides inferential procedures for linear functions of eigenvectors under asymmetric, heteroskedastic noise.
+The work \citet{cheng_tackling_2021} provides inferential procedures for linear functions of eigenvectors under asymmetric, heteroskedastic noise.
+However, in our work we also prove lower bounds for both models, thereby showing that our confidence intervals attain the optimal width.